HOME

 • He married Elizabeth Dunford in WAS on December 25, 1787.
 See Charles Land

-Marriage: Mercy married Joseph Farmer in Weston on June 9, 1794 (IGI).
+Marriage: Mercy married Joseph Farmer in Weston on June 9, 1794.
+Both signed.

 Death: John, the son of John Land, was buried April 30, 1773 (no other notation).

-Marriage and Children: He had children in New Zion Chruch, Wakefield.
+Marriage and Children: He has several connections to Charles Land.
+He had children in New Zion Chruch, Wakefield.
 See John Land of Alverthrope under The Lands in New Zion Church Wakefield in the late 1700s, below.
+He is a potential sibling of Charles Land.

-14. Sarah ☆ (mother unknown) or ★ (mother Sarah Meyers) November 30, 1771 (no other notation).
+14. Sarah of John Land November 30, 1771 (no other notation).
 One of the two Sarah baptized in Wakefield All Saints (1771 & 1774) was the daughter of Sarah Meyers as indicated by later records.
+Note: This birth is TOO close to John January 1770/71 and to Christopher April 1772, suggesting three John Lands in Wakefield at the time.

 Death: Christopher, the son of John Land, was buried on April 23, 1773 (no other notation).